stashed/postgres/docs/postgres.md

 ## Restore PostgreSQL

-We will restored the database from the backup we have taken in previous section.
+We will restore the database from the backup we have taken in the previous section.
 We will deploy a new database and initialize it from the backup.

 **Deploy Restored Database:**

 Now, we have to deploy the restored database similarly as we have deployed the original `sample-psotgres` database.
-However, this time there will be following differences:
+However, this time there will be the following differences:

-- We have to use same secret that was used in the original database.
+- We have to use the same secret that was used in the original database.
 We will specify it using `spec.databaseSecret` field.
 - We have to specify `spec.init` section to tell KubeDB that we are going to use Stash to initialize this database from backup.
-KubeDB will keep the database phase to `Initializing` until Stash finish it's initialization.
+KubeDB will keep the database phase to `Initializing` until Stash finishes its initialization.

 Below is the YAML for `Postgres` crd we are going deploy to initialize from backup,